“Head, shoulders, knees and toes” – joint painFebruary 12th, 2021

 - Hepatitis, Rubella, Lupus and Scleroderma can also cause a lot of joint pain

-If you think you may be suffering from any of the above it’s really important to see your doctor.
-If you are looking for natural pain relief, try the supplement PainPro™
+If you think you may be suffering from any of the above, it’s really important to see your doctor.
+If you are looking for natural pain relief, try the supplement Discomfort ReliefPro™(formerly PainPro™)

-Palmitoylethanolamide.
-This form of pain relief has been extensively studied with in excess of 500 clinical studies that show PEA’s effectiveness in chronic pain, neuropathic pain, chronic inflammation and in acute infections such as flu and colds.
+This contains Palmitoylethanolamide, which has been extensively studied with in excess of 500 clinical studies that show PEA’s effectiveness in chronic pain, neuropathic pain, chronic inflammation and in acute infections such as flu and colds.